Entrées par

 1. Different Base Materials Lead to Different Properties

-Ceramic PCBs use ceramic substrates such as alumina (Al₂O₃), aluminum nitride (AlN), or silicon nitride (Si₃N₄), which offer excellent thermal conductivity and insulation.
+Ceramic PCBs use ceramic substrates such as alumina (Al₂O₃), aluminum nitride (Aln), or silicon nitride (Si₃N₄), which offer excellent thermal conductivity and insulation.
 In contrast, FR4 boards are made of fiberglass-reinforced epoxy laminate, which has relatively poor thermal conductivity and lacks inherent insulation performance.

 2. Significant Differences in Thermal Conductivity and Insulation